aaronbloomfield/dada/hws/hw10-buffer-overflow.md

 7. Note that the location of the stack pointer can vary slightly when your environment changes.
 See the section "Variations in the location of the stack pointer" under hints below.
 Because of this, you should plan on using a [NOP sled](../slides/14-buffer-overflows.html#/nopsled) so you don't have to precisely predict the address of the stack pointer.

 8. Rather than submit the input file alone, we'd like you to submit a C program `attack.c`, that will generate the input.
-This C file can include comments that explain how the exploit works (which might any sort of partial credit/figuring out if our test environment diagrees with your environment/etc. possible).
+This C file can include comments that explain how the exploit works (which might any sort of partial credit/figuring out if our test environment disagrees with your environment/etc. possible).
 An example file which produces a normal (non-exploit input) is:
 ```
 #include <stdio.h>
 int main(void) {